MelvinLiu/Small-String-Calculator/README.md

 ## How To Start
 Method #1: Simply download the "VidMob Calculator.jar" (the runnable jar file).
 If you have installed Java on your local machine, you should be able to run the application.

-Method #2: Download "VidMob - Calculator" folder, and "src/calculator" has all the source codes.
+Method #2: Download "VidMob - Calculator" folder or "VidMob - Calculator.zip" file.
 The main method is in 'AppRunner.java' class.

 ## User Interface
 1. Welcome Page